I'm like "The Little Engine That Could" if the "Little Engine" grew up in a bad neighborhood and had been around the tracks a few times.

 On the first day, write down 5 things you like about yourself (my dorkiness is actually one of the things I like about myself) and 5 things you don't like about yourself.

+This next step is very important in the process, so please don't skip it.
 Next to each thing you DON'T like about yourself, assess whether it's genuine.
 If it's something you've just gotten into the habit of picking on, like when I make fun of my nose, that's not really something to add, so cross it off.

 My nose is what a few people would refer to as somewhat "ethnic" but considering I have a richly ethnic background, it's something I should embrace.
 It's a part of my heritage and something to be proud of.
 So I crossed that off of my list.
 I'll admit that I'm not at the point of actually adding it to my LIKE list, but hey, it's a start.
 Bottom line, make sure your DON'T LIKE list is valid.